DefectDojo/Community-Contribs/CentOS-7-deploy/README.md

 Only for the **first** time you start DefectDojo, you'll need to set this to initialize the installation:

-* DD_INITIALIZE - set this to true ONLY for the first time you starup DefectDojo
+* DD_INITIALIZE - set this to true ONLY for the first time you startup DefectDojo

 There are other optional ENV variables.
 See the docker-compose.yml file for more information.